uecode/qpush-bundle/README.md

 Once a message is received from your Worker Queue, a `MessageEvent` is dispatched which can be handled by your services.

-Services to be called on events must be tagged with the `name` as `uecode_qpush.event_listener`, the `event` to listen for, the `method` to call on, and optionally a `priority` between `1` and `100`.
+Services to be called on events must be tagged with the name `uecode_qpush.event_listener` and the tag should contain the`event` to listen for, the `method` to call, and optionally a `priority` between `1` and `100`.
+The `priority` is useful to chain services and ensure they fire in a certain order - the higher priorities fire earlier.

 Each `event` fired by the Qpush Bundle is prefixed with the name of your `queue`, ex: `my_queue_name.message`.
 This allows you to assign which services should be used based on the `queue`.

-You may also have multiple tags on a single service, so that one service can handle multiple `queue`'s events.
+You may also have multiple tags on a single service, so that one service can handle events from multiple queues.

 ######Example
 ```yaml